 The word “college” is derived from the Latin word collegium, which means society.
 Its first recorded usage referred to “a body of clergy living together.”
 However, the word eventually evolved to mean “any degree-giving educational institution (Online Etymology Dictionary, n.d.).”

-In the U.S., the term “college” is used to refer to higher education in general and is used interchangeably with “university.”
+In the U.S., the term "college" is used to refer to higher education in general and is used interchangeably with "university."
 Both colleges and universities confer students with bachelor’s degrees (Ross, 2018).
 However, they also have key differences.
-For one, colleges tend to be smaller institutions that generally offer one type of degree level.
+For one, a college school tends to be a smaller institution that generally offers one type of degree level.
 Two-year colleges, for instance, have programs for associate degrees while four-year colleges offer bachelor’s degrees.
 Colleges generally have smaller class sizes than universities.
 As a result, colleges mostly focus more on teaching rather than research and students can interact closely with professors and academic advisors.
 They are also further divided into academic departments, unlike universities, which have schools for different types of majors (Lindsay, 2019).

 A college can achieve university status when it meets requirements related to the institution, programs, resources, and state accreditation (College Rank, n.d.).
 However, there are institutions that are technically universities but use "college" in their name simply out of tradition.
 Examples include Dartmouth College, Boston College, and The College of William and Mary (Lee, 2020).
 They all offer graduate and professional degrees despite being called colleges (Lindsay, 2019).